Leonard Bernstein: The Concert at Mt. Scopus, July 9, 1967

 However, he first had to return from Austria to America to receive an honorary doctorate from Harvard and fittingly to conduct the New York Philharmonic in several performances of the Resurrection Symphony for the first Lincoln Center Festival.

 Then, on July 1, it was off to Israel.
 Several weeks before, at the news of the liberation of Jerusalem, Bernstein had offered to lead a concert there in celebration of the city's "peaceful reunification".
-In the interim, that single concert had become three: two in Jerusalem (one at the Congress Auditorium and one at the Roman amphitheater on Mount Scopus) and one at the Fredric Mann Auditorium in Tel Aviv, the sequence of events to be preserved for posterity in a documentary entitled Journey to Jerusalem.
+In the interim, that single concert had become three: two in Jerusalem (one at the Congress Auditorium and one at the Roman amphitheater on Mount Scopus) and one at the Fredric Mann Auditorium in Tel Aviv, the sequence of events was preserved for posterity in a documentary entitled Journey to Jerusalem.

 CBS Records would produce an LP, which soon became a world-famous best seller: "Hatikvah on Mt.
-Scopus".
+Scopus."

 The documentary showed a visibly emotional Bernstein praying for the first time at the Wailing Wall, visiting wounded soldiers in an Army hospital, playing Yiddish songs for them on the piano, and otherwise fully participating in the many aspects of this extraordinary historic and human moment.